youcan-shop/coding-challenges/Software Engineer - Frontend VueJs/README.md

 - Don't hack something quickly, take your time and craft something clean, with layers, separation of concerns and with following good frontend practices.
 - Write a readable and maintainable code.
+- Think about re-usable component when it's accurate

 ## Questions?